Py-AMS/pyams-security/src/pyams_security/doctests/policy.rst

     >>> admin in policy.credentials_plugins
     False

-    >>> policy.unauthenticated_userid(request) is None
-    True
     >>> policy.authenticated_userid(request) is None
     True
+    >>> identity = request.identity
-    >>> policy.effective_principals(request)
+    >>> identity is None
-    {'system.Everyone'}
+    True

-Once registered, authentication policy is used automatically by Pyramid requests to extract informations; to be able to extract credentials (which are actually handled by external plug-ins), we will create a fake plug-in which will extract credentials from request
+Once registered, security policy is used automatically by Pyramid requests to extract information; to be able to extract credentials (which are actually handled by external plug-ins), we will create a fake plug-in which will extract credentials from request
 environment: